Skip to main content

 The worker reads the config file once during startup.
 So when you change the config file, you will need to restart the worker for your changes to take effect.

 With this setup, we can basically run any third-party software which supports command-line execution.
-A few specific examples are provided in the guides below:

 Testing